 Damage To The Ulnar, Median And Radial Nerves

 Any of the nerves in the arm and hand can become injured can become damaged at the same time as a thumb injury and could lead to tingling or burning, numbness, a weakened grip and a loss of feeling in some or all fingers.

 Vibration White Finger (sometimes called Raynaud’s disease) is usually caused by long-term exposure to vibrating hand tools, often in cold and wet conditions.

-Employers have a duty of care to protect staff against this type of RSI injury by providing low vibration machinery, changing the job role to reduce repetitiveness and by ensuring equipment are kept warm and dry to reduce the risk vibration white finger.
+Employers have a duty of care to protect staff against this type of RSI injury by providing low vibration machinery, changing the job role to reduce repetitiveness and by ensuring equipment is kept warm and dry to reduce the risk of vibration white finger.

 If you’ve been recently diagnosed by a doctor for this type of condition, you could begin a claim against your employer so please get in touch with us as soon as possible.

 Partial Loss Of Your Thumb – Can You Claim Loss Of Thumb Compensation?

 Losing part of any digit, especially on the thumb, can be life changing and affect everyday life as well as the type of work you’re able to complete which means compensation should be sought to allow you to make adjustments and to aid recovery.

 Unlike breaks and fractures, there is no recovery from the partial loss of a thumb, so it is only right that you seek legal advice to decide whether you are able to make a claim for your injuries.